wttech/aet/documentation/src/main/wiki/Dictionary.md

 a single processing unit that can perform a defined amount of tasks (e.g. collect a screenshot, compare a source).

 *W3C HTML5 Comparator*
-a comparator responsible for validating a collected page source against *W3C HTML5* standards.
+a comparator responsible for validating a collected page source against W3C HTML5 standards.

+*W3C HTML5 Issues Data Filter*
+a data filter that allows to exclude defined W3C HTML5 issues from the result.

 *xunit-report*
 a *Report* that visualizes risks on the Jenkins job board and that contains information about the number of performed tests and the number of failures (potential threats).